rose-compiler/rose/docs/CMakeModernizationPlan.md

 - [x] **Documentation & Examples** - Provide clear examples for CMake, Autotools, and Makefiles
 - [x] **Backward Compatibility** - Deprecate old methods while keeping them functional

-## Current State Analysis

-### Strengths
-- CMake build system exists and is relatively new
-- Library installation works (installs to `lib/` or `lib64/`)
-- Headers install to `include/rose/`
-- Basic `FindRose.cmake` exists for external projects

-### Weaknesses
-1. **No CMake Package Config**: No `RoseConfig.cmake` or `rose-config.cmake` for modern CMake package discovery
-2. **No Exported Targets**: `install(TARGETS ROSE_DLL ...)` doesn't use `EXPORT` to create importable targets
-3. **Manual Dependency Tracking**: External projects must manually track ROSE's dependencies (Boost, Z3, Dwarf, etc.)
-4. **No Namespace**: Library named `rose` instead of modern namespaced target like `Rose::rose`
-5. **No Config Version File**: No `RoseConfigVersion.cmake` for version compatibility checking
-6. **Legacy FindModule Approach**: Current `FindRose.cmake` uses old-style find_library instead of imported targets
-7. **rose-config Script**: The `rose-config` tool provides flags but isn't integrated with CMake's package system
-8. **Include Paths**: Complex include structure (`include/rose/`, `include/edg/`) not properly propagated

-## Proposed Modernization Plan
+## Proposed Improvements

-This section describes high-level improvements needed to modernize ROSE's CMake infrastructure.
+This section describes high-level improvements to modernize ROSE's CMake infrastructure.
 The goal is to make ROSE behave like a modern CMake package that external projects can consume with minimal effort, while maintaining compatibility with non-CMake build systems.

 ### 1. Adopt CMake Package Configuration Files

-**Current state:** ROSE provides a legacy `FindRose.cmake` module that requires external projects to manually find the library and set up include paths.
+**Current state:** ROSE provides a custom `rose-config` tool with configuration files.
+These bespoke config files are poorly documented, generated manually by all three of ROSE's build systems, and the variables change meanings from time to time, breaking the external tools that use them in their build systems.
 This approach is outdated and error-prone.

 **Proposed change:** Implement modern CMake "Config-file packages" where ROSE exports its own configuration.
 When a downstream project calls `find_package(Rose)`, CMake would automatically find and load ROSE's configuration, including all its dependencies, include paths, and compile requirements.

 **Benefits:**
-- External projects no longer need to manually track ROSE's dependencies
+- External projects no longer need to manually track ROSE's dependencies (although they will have to have those same dependencies installed)
 - Installation can be relocated without breaking dependent projects
 - Follows modern CMake best practices used by major libraries
 - Enables automatic discovery of ROSE's capabilities (binary analysis, language support, etc.)

 ### 2. Create Namespaced Imported Targets

-**Current state:** ROSE installs a library named `rose` (the `ROSE_DLL` target), which can conflict with other projects or libraries named "rose" and doesn't clearly indicate it belongs to ROSE.
+**Current state:** ROSE installs libraries like `rose` (the `ROSE_DLL` target) and `bat`/`batSupport`, which can conflict with other projects or libraries and doesn't clearly indicate they belong to ROSE.

-**Proposed change:** Export ROSE as a namespaced target `Rose::rose`.
+**Proposed change:** Export ROSE as namespaced targets like `Rose::rose` and `Rose::bat`.
 This naming convention (Package::component) is the modern CMake standard and immediately communicates the library's origin.

 **Benefits:**
 - Prevents naming conflicts with other libraries
-- Makes code more self-documenting (`Rose::rose` is clearly the ROSE library)
+- Makes code more self-documenting, especially when appearing in external packages.
 - Enables CMake to detect typos at configuration time rather than link time
 - Consistent with how other modern libraries present themselves (e.g., `Boost::filesystem`, `Qt5::Core`)

 ### 3. Export Target Properties with Installation

-**Current state:** When ROSE is installed, the CMake system doesn't export information about the library's compile requirements, include directories, or dependencies.
-External projects must discover these manually.
+**Current state:** When ROSE is installed, the CMake system doesn't export information about the library's compile requirements, include directories, or dependencies (other than through the custom rose-config tool and its config files).
+External projects must discover these manually (or at least in a way that's different than every other library in the world).

 **Proposed change:** Use CMake's `install(EXPORT)` mechanism to generate target configuration files that capture all the properties needed to use ROSE correctly.
 This includes compiler features (C++14), preprocessor definitions, and include directory locations.

 **Benefits:**
 - Downstream projects automatically get correct compiler flags